 The bottom line, without a license or a fair use exception you should not use the licensed and/or registered intellectual property of others.

-Create your own work and register for a copyright following our 3 Steps to Copyright.
+- Create your own work and register for a copyright following our 3 steps to copyright.
+Check out the great resources available at the U.S. Copyright Office.